brown-palm/ObjectMLLM/README.md

 ### Evaluation

 Our evaluation scripts are in [`videollama2/scripts/eval`](videollama2/scripts/eval).
-They are executable on a single GPU.
+They are executable on a single 24G GPU (e.g., GeForce 3090).

 To evaluate our released checkpoints, please set `CHECKPOINT_DIR=checkpoint_released`.
 To evaluate checkpoints reproduced by our training scripts, set `CHECKPOINT_DIR=checkpoint`.